Usable-Security-and-Privacy-Lab/ssa-daemon/docs/install-documentation.md

 ```

 ### Removal
-To remove the SSA kernel module, shut down the encryption daemon (if running), and then run the following command as a privileged user:
+To remove the SSA kernel module, shut down the encryption daemon (if running), and then run the following command as a privileged user (ie after `sudo su`):
 ```
 rmmod ssa
 ```